Four Failures That Undermine Discipleship: Introduction

 Discipleship initiatives are a cave strewn with bones.
 You can hear it in the laments.
 “Our midweek program tanked.”
 “The same four people signed up.”
 “No one wanted to do the curriculum.”
 “People were way too busy with work and school and sports.”
 “We were overwhelmed.”
 “The consistory pulled the plug.”
 Every church leader seems to have a sad, blood-spattered story.

-To be fair, there are a number of successful discipleship projects out there in Alliance churches.
-Praise the Lord.
-The Alliance will be celebrating those in the months to come.
-But having interviewed a bunch of pastors, I’ve found that discipleship disasters abound.
-The research backs this up.
-While pastors overwhelmingly say they value discipleship, only 11% of pastors say that discipleship is one of the things that “their church does best.”
-Whether delivered through small groups, mentoring, or special training, discipleship efforts are struggling.
+The research also suggests a gruesome story.
+While pastors overwhelmingly say they value discipleship, only 11% of them say that discipleship is one of the things that “their church does best.”
+Whether delivered through small groups, Sunday school, mentoring, or special training, discipleship efforts are struggling.
 As one cheeky minister told me, “We have to consider the possibility that we stink at this discipleship thing.”

 With a culture there are a number of elements working together.
 It’s a whole system.
 All the elements need to be accounted for.
-You can do one or two things right, but if you don’t integrate the other elements, you’re setting yourself up for trouble.
-It’s not that discipleship has to be complicated.
-It’s that you need to have a culture in your church if you want to see lots of people actively following Jesus.
+You can do one or two things right, but if you don’t address all the elements and treat them integratively, you’re setting yourself up for trouble.

-To simplify just a bit, there are four failures to watch out for: a failure of theology, a failure of intentionality, a failure of accountability, and a failure of alignment.
+In this series I mean to point out four failures to watch out for: a failure of theology, a failure of intentionality, a failure of accountability, and a failure of alignment.
 Each failure is worth unpacking.
 You’ll hear what I’ve learned from pastors as well as specialists and research groups.